Acebeam X80 Flashlight Review

 My model included 4 Acebeam cells, and BestLight.io includes these cells at $273, but I’m not sure if all x80 packages include cells.

-Sorry, yet again I forgot to photo the cells in this shot.
+Sorry, yet again I forgot to photo of the cells in this shot.

 Package and Manual

-The X80 ships in a hard cardboard box which flips open from the right side, and has a magnetic closure.
-The box is very nicely printed, and the back has a good amount of specs and features, and even a description of the UI.
+The X80 ships in a hard cardboard box that flips open from the right side and has a magnetic closure.
+The box is very nicely printed, and the back has a good amount of specs and features, as well as a description of the UI.

 The contents are held in place in open-cell foam.